mne-tools/mne-features/doc/index.rst

 MNE-Features
 ============

-This is a library to ...
+This is a library proposes Python code for feature extraction with M/EEG data.

 Installation
 ------------